FaharasNET

 Imagine proving you’re old enough to drink without sharing your whole life story.
 This way, you keep your privacy while showing you’re who you say you are.
 Your identity is safe because it’s on a blockchain, which is hard to change.

 In 2022, scams cost Americans up to $8.8 billion.
-This includes fake documents and stolen personal info.
-If we used blockchain for identity, we could cut down on these scams a lot.
+This includes fake documents and stolen personal information.
+If we used blockchain for identity, we could drastically reduce these scams.

 • It keeps your info private by only sharing what’s needed